quintusdias/glymur/docs/source/introduction.rst

 Certain optional JP2 boxes can also be written, including XML boxes and XMP UUIDs.
 There is incomplete support for reading JPX metadata.

+Glymur will look to use **lxml** when processing boxes with XML content, but can fall back upon the standard library's **ElementTree** if **lxml** is not available.

-Glymur works on Python versions 2.7, 3.3, 3.4, and 3.5.
+Glymur works on Python versions 2.7, 3.4, and 3.5.
 If you have Python 2.6, you should use the 0.5 series of Glymur.

 For more information about OpenJPEG, please consult http://www.openjpeg.org.